Jos31011955/2-THE-SILLOGISM-AND-THE-TRUTH-TABLES/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title
+# The Syllogism and the truth tables

 Final project for the Building AI course
-“The Syllogism and the truth tables”

-## Summary
+## Summary 2.
+Context = First teaching of the logic of the Syllogism to children
+3. Data and AI techniques = a) Data Used: Major and Minor Premises: These are sentences entered by the user that represent logical statements.
+Truth Values: The user enters the truth values ​​(true or false) for the major and minor premises.
+b) Choice of Logical Connective: The program chooses the type of logical connective to apply between the premises.

 Describe briefly in 2-3 sentences what your project is about.
 About 250 characters is a nice length!
 2. Context = First teaching of the logic of the Syllogism to children